-Each Sector on a Battle Map has specific attributes - this includes the Bunker, which is also a Sector.
+Each Sector on a Battle Map has specific attributes this includes the Bunker, which is also a Sector.
 The icons for Sectors are described in detail below in COMBAT, and in the Battle Map description found in the Scenario Books.
-At the bottom of every Battle Map, the Starting Sectors can be identified by this symbol, ≥, which also indicates the Battle Map's starting resources.